Xiphe/WP-Project-Update-API/readme.md

 want to use the official Wordpress Plugin Directory for whatever reasons.
-For example some might want to use GIT instead of SVN or want to keep the project private and only distrubute updates it to specific ip adresses or to requests containing a valid api key.
+For example some might want to use GIT instead of SVN or want to keep the project private and only distribute updates it to specific IP-addresses or to requests containing a valid API key.

 It it possible to specify the branch on which the updates will be distributed so you can have a development branch and a live branch.